stap7/stap/readme.md

 - please see [stap.txt](stap.txt) for a full list of task options

 ### optional-property
-- please see [stap.txt](stap.txt) for a full list of optional properties
+- please see [stap.txt](stap.txt) for a full list of optional properties and commands